DFHack/dfhack/docs/dev/Lua API.rst

   when the tool command is run and raise the existing dialog if it exists or show a new dialog if it doesn't.
 See the sample code below for an example.

+* ``zscreen:toggleLocked()``

+  Toggles whether the window closes on :kbd:`ESC` or r-click (unlocked) or not (locked).

 * ``zscreen:isMouseOver()``

-  If the ZScreen subclass has a subview with a ``view_id`` equal to "main", then the mouse will be considered to be over the visible viewscreen elements when ``self.subviews.main:getMouseFramePos()`` returns a position.
-Subclasses can override this function if that logic is not appropriate, for example if there are multiple independent windows being shown and this function should return true if the mouse is over any of them.
+  The default implementation iterates over the direct subviews of the ZScreen subclass and sees if ``getMouseFramePos()`` returns a position for any of them.
+Subclasses can override this function if that logic is not appropriate.

 Here is an example skeleton for a ZScreen tool dialog::